egmsft/AI-benchmarking-guide/README.md

 [FlashAttention](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/FlashAttention.py) is an algorithm to speed up attention and reduce the memory footprint for Natural Language Models—without any approximation.
 It is meant to speed up training and inference by reordering the attention computation and leveraging classical techniques (tiling, recomputation) to reduce memory usage from quadratic to linear in sequence length.

 ### 6. End-to-end Inference Workloads
 To assess how different system components (as tested by the microbenchmarks) affect overall performance, we suggetsing running some [end-to-end workloads](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/LLMBenchmark.py).
 The models we used for benchmarking are the current industry standards across various sizes: LLAMA 3 (8B, 70B, and 405B).
 The performance of the model inferencing (throughput) is measured in tokens per second, accounting for both processing input tokens and generating output tokens.
 The workloads run in a TensorRT-LLM environment.
 Users need huggingface credentials to download all the model weigths.
-Visit [huggingface.co](https://huggingface.co/) to create an account and obtain access to the models.
-After obtaining your credentials, use `huggingface-cli login` to input your access token.

 ### 7. CPU STREAM Benchmark
 The [CPU STREAM](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/CPUStream.py) benchmark measures memory bandwidth performance rather than raw CPU speed.
 It evaluates how efficiently a system can move data between the CPU and RAM, which is crucial for memory-intensive applications like scientific computing and HPC.